KevCui/mitm-scripts/README.md

 ### HOW TO USE:

 ```
-~$ cd mitm-delay
-~$ mitmdump -s delay-request.py
+~$ mitmdump -s mitm-delay-request.py
 ```

 ---

 ## mitm-replace

 This scrip will replace the specific string to another on.
-Like *mitm-rewrite*, a `router.yaml` is used to link URL and yaml file in `response` folder.
+Like *mitm-rewrite*, a `replace-router.yaml` is used to link URL and yaml file in `response` folder.
 In the yaml file, the old and new strings can be defined.
-Don't forget to uncomment URLs in `router.yaml` and make it work on the fly!
+Don't forget to uncomment URLs in `replace-router.yaml` and make it work on the fly!

 ### HOW TO USE:

 ```
-~$ cd mitm-replace
 ~$ mitmdump -s mitm-replace.py
 ```